NicolasKohnert/generic_prioritization_engine/README.md

 Contributing

-Contributions are welcome"Feel free to open an issue or submit a pull request.
+Contributions are welcome.Feel free to open an issue or submit a pull request.